The real value of critical illness cover

 It’s tempting to think that critical illness cover is just a nice-to-have.
 Something to sit alongside your life insurance for a bit more protection.

-By the same token, it’s tempting to think you can probably let go of it if you’re looking to cut spending.
-Which quite a lot of people, calculators in hand, are right now.
+By the same token, it's tempting to think you can probably let go of it if you're looking to cut spending.
+But having critical illness cover could prove to be more beneficial than not.

 Even when you’re boxing fit, if you’re diagnosed with the kind of condition that stops you picking up that pay cheque, it’s going to be a long, hard, expensive journey.
 That's where your critical illness cover could help - think of it as a strong, sympathetic, deep-pocketed partner propping you up as you face that journey.